mrs-brubotics/droneswarm_brubotics/README.md

      ```bash
      cd ~/mrs_workspace/src/simulation/example_tmux_scripts/one_drone_gps
      ./start.sh

      ```
      The gazebo simulator should launch, together with rviz and a UAV should be taking off.
 * Avoid changing any code in any of ctu's packages, unless there is no other way to implement your functionality.
 If your application requires custum settings in ctu's packages, document clearly where these changes are required since these will need to be (un)done manually each time the software is reisntalled or used for other purposes.
 * Regularly reinstall ctu's mrs_uav_system as it is evolving continuously and update the commits of all packages for which the droneswarm_brubotics codes works in this readme.
+* If after installtion of the mrs_uav_system you cannot updated your machine anymore as described above and when shutting down, the ubutnu loader displays forever, there might be this known and solved issue wiuth the google-guest-agent service.
+Follow the steps [here](https://github.com/ctu-mrs/mrs_uav_system/discussions/76) and use htop to kill the google-guest processes.
+After these steps make sure you can update yuor system.
+If you cannot, go to Ubutnu's Software Updater and follow the steps.
+* Regularly check ctu's ["Backwards compatibility and updates" section](https://github.com/ctu-mrs/mrs_uav_system#backwards-compatibility-and-updates) and see if it affects your code.

-##### Downgrading of packages installed with the mrs_uav_system
+##### Downgrading of default mrs_uav_system packages
+TODO: check if this is still valid?
+Below we prove the commits of the standard mrs_uav_sytem packages that guarantee functionality of the droneswarm_brubotics system.
   mrs_uav_odometry:
   ```bash
   cd ~/mrs_workspace/src/uav_core/ros_packages/mrs_uav_odometry